From Gallery

 We envision a future where healthy relationships flourish.
 Inclusive, no-cost, 24-hour violence prevention services and supports.

-#willowplace #manitoba #GBV
+#willowplace #manitoba #wherehealingbegins #GBV

 Our participants have diverse needs and have most- Our participants have diverse needs and have most-often exhausted all means of support.